ACT State Organizations

 What We Do

 Members work together to coordinate and participate in activities that advocate and advance the ACT mission.
-This includes providing feedback to ACT staff about ACT solutions, participating in ACT State Organizations conferences and workshops, and supporting state-specific initiatives.
+This includes providing feedback to ACT staff about ACT solutions, participating in ACT Regional Events and workshops, and supporting state-specific initiatives.

 How We Do This

-ACT State Organizations members' expertise spans the kindergarten to career continuum, allowing members to connect with diverse groups within their states and across the country.
+ACT Professional Learning Community members' expertise spans the kindergarten to career continuum, allowing members to connect with diverse groups within their states and across the country.
 From elementary teachers to secondary administrators to enrollment advisors to workforce professionals, stakeholders engage in dialogue and unify in purpose around college and career readiness issues.
-Passionate professionals can join their state's ACT council and meet monthly to guide direction for state-specific issues that affect their ACT State Organization.
+Passionate professionals can apply to join an ACT Regional Council to engage more deeply with ACT.

 We work closely with departments across ACT to provide members with the most updated news and information, including on the legislative front.
 Team members monitor federal and state legislation to ensure that proposed laws, policies, and regulations support success for all students instead of creating barriers.
 We regularly educate our members on these measures to keep them updated as informed stakeholders.

-The ACT State Organizations Steering Committee comprises 15 elected members who work to identify ACT State Organizations initiatives and ensure their alignment with the mission, goals, and objectives of ACT.
+The ACT Leadership Council comprises over 20 elected members who work to identify ACT Professional Learning Community initiatives and ensure alignment with the mission, goals, and objectives of ACT.
 The Steering Committee format enables ACT State Organizations to operate more efficiently and effectively through shared resources, streamlined communications, and standardized processes across state councils.

 Social